Canerhan/pdsnd_github/README.md

 washington.csv

 ### Credits
-I have mnade this proect for my udacity course "Programming for Data Science with Python Nanodegree Program".
+I have made this project for my udacity course "Programming for Data Science with Python Nanodegree Program".
-I have cloned the repo from https://github.com/udacity/pdsnd_github
+I have cloned the repo from https://github.com/udacity/pdsnd_github .